SturdiPancreas/CGM-TIR-watch/index.md

 **Stale Data Urgent:** This value is expressed in minutes and represents the point at which data/icons should be removed from the screen or re-drawn using your Low color choice (see below) to indicate that the data is extremely old.  **The default setting is 31 minutes**.

-**Nightscout URL Secondary User:** (Optional)  If you would like to see data for a **2nd diabetic** on this watchface, enter that URL.
-This is the URL for the data displayed on the **top** of the watch screen and for the **inner** TIR ring.
-No default value.

-**Nightscout Token Secondary User:** (Optional) If your **2nd nightscout site** is set up to require token-based authentication, the watchface requires "readable" access to your nightscout site.
-Enter just the Access Token (everything after _?token=_ in the Token URL).
-No default value.

-**Pump Max Reservoir Size Secondary User:** (Optional) This will be used as the total for the top bar display for the **2nd diabetic's** pump.
-Depending on what makes most sense to you, you may consider entering your total reservoir size, or the units that typically remain after you prime your pump.  **The default value is 300 units**.

 **Color Choices:**
 Select from the 64-color choices available in Garmin's device specifications for each of the following:
 - **Background** Default is **Black**.
 (Note: **Do not** make this the same as any of your other color settings)